krushnamajhi/AutomationTestCSharp/README.md

 4. Now you are ready to use.

 How to Start Automation?
+Ans.
 This is only an Automation Library.
 Hence, don't write any automation script inside this project.
 Add a new Nunit Project to your solution and add this project as dependency.